(I may earn a small commission from the products mentioned in this post.)

 One term you’ll hear over and over again during recovery is RICE (Rest, Ice, Compression, and Elevation).
 All components of RICE will be important but today we discussed elevation.

-In hindsight, I wish I had used a leg elevation pillow or wedge.
+In hindsight, I wish I had used a leg elevation pillow or wedge right off the bat.
 The pillows are an easy-to-use item that supports the whole leg.

 The block shape keeps it from falling over – you can even put both legs on the large knee replacement pillow wedge.